The 100 Best Songs Of 2017

 "Fireworks"

-The bass line is something out of Art Ensemble Of Chicago's funky streak, a rubber-band thump wrapped around sparse, but insistently thwacked snare.
+The bass line is something out of Art Ensemble Of Chicago's funky streak, a rubber-band thump wrapped around sparse but insistently thwacked snare.
 It is the fervor that lights Camae Ayewa: "When did your heart break?
 At what point did you break down and cry out, 'I can't take this anymore!'?"
 The poet and musician best known as Moor Mother isn't the leader of Irreversible Entanglements — spread across Philly, New York and D.C., no one is — but the band does draw a through-line from '60s free-jazz to our current despair, with urgent improvisation that unfolds like a fire flower of rebellion. —Lars Gotrich

 86. Bicep